Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 \section{CSP Applications}

 In this section we give a precise definition of what we mean by a ``constraint satisfaction problem,'' and what it means for such a problem to be ``tractable.''
-We then give some examples demonstrating how one uses the algebraic tools we have developed to prove tractability.
+We then give examples demonstrating how to use the algebraic tools developed above to prove tractability.